 Team tryouts are typically held in mid-July after the completion of the summer tournaments.
 We find that this is the most opportune time since players have just completed high-level play and their skills are at the highest level.
 In addition, tryouts in mid-July allow our players and their families to complete the “summer lacrosse season” and then have the remainder of the summer for family time, vacationing, etc.

-Separate tryouts are held for our NJ Riot Morris and NJ Riot North teams.
+Separate tryouts are held for our NJ Riot and Riot Rockland teams.
 Our tryouts may comprise a first tryout followed by a call-back tryout.

 Selected players will be notified via email or phone call and a list of players selected to the team will be posted on the NJ Riot website.